Maximum Joy: Other projects

 Rainforth formed Leonard and the Cats with Ollie Moore (Pigbag) and Nick Sheppard (the Cortinas, the Clash), and now is performing and releasing music as a solo artist under the name of Rainforth.

 Wrafter played flute on Tricky's 1995 album Maxinquaye.

 Llewellin later played drums for Palace of Light, and served as a producer for Blue Aeroplanes.
-He moved to Texas in 1991 and was a founder member of Austin band the Gourds.
+He moved to Texas in 1991 and was a founder member of Austin band The Gourds.

 Catsis is the bassist for the reformed Pop Group.

 Waddington went on to play with the Ammonites, Perfume and U-BahnX.

 Hirsch released a solo single, "First Step", in 2006.

 Hooper went on to fame as a producer for Massive Attack, Björk, Madonna, Gwen Stefani, Garbage and others.
-He has produced six Grammy Award-winning records for artists including Smashing Pumpkins, U2, Soul II Soul and Sinead O'Connor, and won a BAFTA Award in 1998 for his work arranging the score and soundtrack for Baz Luhrmann's Romeo + Juliet.
+He has produced six Grammy Award-winning records for artists including Smashing Pumpkins, U2, Soul II Soul and Sinéad O'Connor, and won a BAFTA Award in 1998 for his work arranging the score and soundtrack for Baz Luhrmann's Romeo + Juliet.